 Still, Quibi is betting that audiences will be interested anyway, with more big-name titles in the works.
 Serving up car-based stunts, Elba vs Block will see Idris Elba face off against professional rally driver Ken Block.
 And expect lots of cuteness in Barkitecture, which'll see the construction of OTT houses — for dogs.
 In the remake category, a new version of late 90s sports flick Varsity Blues is on the slate, as is a revival of comedy series Reno 911, as well as a Kiefer Sutherland-starring take on 60s TV series and 90s movie The Fugitive.
 Sci-fi movie Code 8 is getting a Quibi spinoff, starring Robbie and Stephen Amell, while Japanese horror manga Tomie is being adapted for the platform.
 And even Steven Spielberg is jumping on the bandwagon, courtesy of horror series Spielberg's After Dark.

 For further details about Quibi, visit the streaming platform's website.
-To download the Quibi app, head to the App Store or GooglePlay.
-It's free in New Zealand, with an ad-free option for NZD $7.49.
+To download the Quibi app, head to the App Store or GooglePlay — with a 90-day free trial currently available, and subscriptions costing AU$12.99 per month afterwards.

 Top images: Survive and Barkitecture